 How to Plant Thyme

-Since thyme is a drought-resistant plant, it is relatively easy to grow in your own back yard either in containers or in your garden beds.
+Since thyme is a drought-resistant perennial plant, it is relatively easy to grow in your own back yard either in containers or in your garden beds.
 It can thrive in hot conditions and loves full sun.
 It’s drought tolerant, as well.

-Thyme is best planted from cuttings or by layering instead of starting them from seeds.
+Thyme is best planted from stem cuttings or by layering instead of starting them from seeds.
 Young thyme plants can be planted in the ground once the soil temperature reaches 70°F for about a couple of weeks before that last frost.
 Since thyme tends to grow vigorously, you need to plant them about 1 foot to 2 feet apart depending on the variety you have.

 Harvesting and Storing Thyme

 Thyme is best harvested just before it grows its flowers because this is when the flavors in the leaves are most potent.
-You can clip a few sprigs as needed or you can harvest it a few times throughout the growing season.
+You can clip a few sprigs as needed or you can harvest thyme a few times throughout the growing season.

 What is your favorite herb?